percona/percona-toolkit/docs/installation.rst

 During the installating process, the percona-toolkit installer records a unique identifier specific to the given percona-toolkit instance.
-This ID is a the product UUID stored in |product-uud|.
+This ID is a the product UUID stored in |product-uuid|.
 The installer copies the product_uuid to
 |toolkit-uuid|.

 This unique identifier is used when collecting statistics about the usage of